Tour-Collective-Devs/frontend-jobsite/README.md

 ##### Be able to:

 1. post jobs
-1. see jobs on a message board
+1. see jobs & search jobs on a message board
-1. apply with profile that sends an email to employer
+1. apply with profile that sends an email to employer with the top 5 highest rated applicants
-1. handle monetary requirements via third-party
 1. let employers see crew member profiles

 ### Stretch Goals